PayPal’s Shift to Cryptocurrencies: A New Era for Crypto Payments

 The cryptocurrency space is abuzz with PayPal, an Internet payment company that is making its way into the same industry as Bitcoin and Ethereum.
 Despite its resistance towards the decentralized payment system for years, the company has now decided to have a fair share of this new FinTech revolution, courtesy of the Cryptocurrencies Hub.
 PayPal is striving to be part of the blockchain and cryptocurrency industries, and it is part of the company’s plan to expand its business in such a strategic way.

 For now, there is a lot of attention being paid to this new announcement from PayPal.
-Sure, it will revolutionize the crypto as a mode of payment.
+Sure, it will revolutionize crypto as a mode of payment.
 As we have mentioned before, we have a handful of ways to spend crypto at the moment, and given PayPal’s popularity, well, this could be the beginning of crypto finally going mainstream!

 We are here to demystify PayPal’s debut in the crypto space and see if it is actually worth the hype.
 We will also get to the bottom of what it means to those of you who have invested your time, sweat, and money in various crypto wallets and exchanges, and how PayPal could benefit from this.

 PayPal has just started exploring the world of cryptocurrency, and there is so much that we are yet to figure out.
 So, we will first try to understand the actual development.
-Towards the end of October 2020, PayPal briefly outlined its vision for a whole new service that will allow its users to purchase, hold, and sell several cryptocurrencies such as Bitcoin, Ethereum, Bitcoin Cash, and Litecoin.
+Towards the end of October 2020, PayPal briefly outlined its vision for a whole new service that allowed its users to purchase, hold, and sell several cryptocurrencies such as Bitcoin, Ethereum, Bitcoin Cash, and Litecoin.

 Buy Bitcoins with PayPal